LGBTQ history in Chile: State repression

 The port of Pisagua, in the north, was allegedly used by Carlos Ibáñez del Campo and his successors as a gay concentration camp.

 Unlike some tolerance lived in some aristocratic areas, most of the country manifested a strong rejection of homosexuality.
 While sodomy was already criminalized in the Penal Code, the arrival of Carlos Ibáñez del Campo to power in 1927 deepened the policies of persecution against gay people.

 Ibanez's dictatorship (1927-1931) was characterized by strong repression of his opponents, many of whom were killed by paramilitary groups.
 Political prisoners were threatened with "fondeamiento" which consisted of prisoners being thrown from ships at sea with a weight bound to their legs, although there is no definitive evidence that the practice actually occurred.
 According to popular myth, Ibáñez del Campo was deeply homophobic because his son Carlos was gay, and so executed a series of raids and arrests against homosexuals.
-The popular story alleges that "fondeamiento" was carried out against captured homsexuals who were embarked at Valparaiso and never seen again.
+The popular story alleges that "fondeamiento" was carried out against captured homosexuals who were embarked at Valparaíso and never seen again.
 However, there is no archival documentary evidence to support any aspect of this popular myth.

 According to historian Leonardo Fernández, these stories originate in events which occurred after the end of Ibáñez's rule.
-In 1941, during the government of Pedro Aguirre Cerda, prisoners who had been convicted of homosexual offences, or had been identified as homosexual by medical staff or their own admission, were embarked from Valparaiso and sent to a prison in Pisagua, in the north.
+In 1941, during the government of Pedro Aguirre Cerda, prisoners who had been convicted of homosexual offences, or had been identified as homosexual by medical staff or their own admission, were embarked from Valparaíso and sent to a prison in Pisagua, in the north.
 This had the declared intention of isolating the homosexual prisoners and preventing them from spreading homosexual behaviour to other prisoners.
 In Pisagua and other locations in the north, oral history retains memories of prison colonies populated by homosexual prisoners.

 President Jorge Alessandri was the victim of homophobic attacks by some opposition media.